corning-incorporated/citam/README.md

 + **API**: used to read and expose simulation results that are served locally over http (written in Python)
 + **Dashboard**: The dashboard is the frontend component to visualize and analyze results (written in JavaScript).

 We welcome your contributions to any or all of these components.
 We also welcome bug reports and feature requests.
-For detailed instructions, please refer to [How to Contribute](contributing.md)
+For detailed instructions, please refer to the "[How to Contribute](contributing.md)" dcoument.

 ## License